Restaurant group sues California city over ban on new natural gas connections

 Several large industries, however, have raised concerns about the cost and burden of a broad move toward electrifying building appliances like stoves and hot water heaters.
 They include homebuilders, natural gas utilities and restaurants.

-In documents filed in federal court in San Francisco, the California Restaurant Association said Berkeley did not follow state and federal regulations in implementing more stringent energy standards.
+In documents filed in federal court in San Francisco, the California Restaurant Association said Berkeley, a city in Northern California with 120,000 residents, did not follow state and federal regulations in implementing more stringent energy standards.

-Officials in the Northern California city, which has 120,000 residents, did not immediately respond to a request for comment.
+Berkeley’s chief attorney said the city would vigorously defend its new ordinance.

+“We are confident that the city’s limitations on natural gas infrastructure in new buildings comply with all relevant laws,” City Attorney Farimah Faiz Brown said in an emailed statement.

 The trade group argued that its members would be harmed by the natural gas ban because it would increase costs and slow down the cooking process for chefs trained to cook with gas.